Holderness Drain: Administration

-Holderness Drainage were responsible for the management of the system until 1930, when the Land Drainage Act 1930 became law.
+Holderness Drainage were responsible for the management of the system until the Land Drainage Act 1930 became law.
 This organised the low-lying areas of England and Wales into catchment areas, each with its own catchment board.
 These boards were responsible for the main rivers within a catchment basin.
 For the Holderness region, responsibility for the River Hull and the Holderness main drain passed to the Hull Catchment Board.
 Holderness Drainage then became an internal drainage board (IDB), with responsibility for the smaller drains.
 Responsibility changed again with the passing of the River Boards Act 1948, which created the Hull and East Yorkshire River Board.
 The next change occurred as a result of the Water Resources Act 1963, when the Hull River Board was joined to the Yorkshire Ouse River Board to become the Yorkshire Ouse and Hull River Authority.
 Further amalgamation and reorganisation took place following the passing of the Water Act 1973, when the river authority became part of the much larger Yorkshire Water Authority.
 Yorkshire Water Authority was privatised as a result of the Water Act 1989, and responsibility for main rivers including the Holderness Drain passed to the National Rivers Authority, which subsequently became part of the Environment Agency in 1995.

 Similarly, the internal drainage boards have gradually amalgamated into larger units.
 The Holderness IDB first merged with the Beverley IDB, and subsequently with the Beverley and Barmstom IDB, to become the Beverley and North Holderness IDB in 1981.
 They are responsible for an area of 91.98 sqmi in which they maintain 163 mi of drains, including those that feed into the Holderness Drain.
 Some 70 per cent of the area is dependent upon pumping stations to prevent flooding.